mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 const c = new Car('honda')
 ```
-and the equivalent compiled output
+and the equivalent compiled output:

 ```ts twoslash
 // @showEmit